-While the style and delivery of each episode echoes both care and love for the characters created by Schulz.
-With sound design, music, animation and voice performances playing homage to the classic Peanut specials that have become part of TV and animation history.
-However, as the title suggests this is very much the Snoopy and Woodstock show, and as a result the Peanuts gang occasionally feel slightly lost in the overarching story.
+Produced by Mark Evestaff and directed by Rob Boutilier with input from the Schulz family, Snoopy in Space wears its educational remit with pride, combining facts and information on space exploration with the vibrant comedic energy of Peanuts.
+Here each episode echoes both care and love for the characters created by Schulz as it pays homage to the classic Peanut specials that have become part of TV and animation history.
+However, as the title suggests this is very much the Snoopy and Woodstock show, and as a result, the Peanuts gang occasionally feel slightly lost in the overarching story.

-Here at Cinerama Film, we can only hope that Snoopy in Space marks the start of a long and fruitful partnership between Peanuts and Apple TV +.
+Snoopy in Space soars in its ability to combine anarchic fun and vibrant energy with science despite this weakness.
+Here we are reminded of the power inherent in high-quality animation in helping young minds explore, grow and laugh.
+I, for one, can only hope that Snoopy in Space marks the start of a long and fruitful partnership between Peanuts and Apple TV +.